 Islanders will be able to attend Genuine Jersey’s first market of the year on Saturday 6 June in St Aubin from 9am until 3pm.
 The market, which is sponsored by Islands Insurance, will feature a variety of Genuine Jersey members’ quality, local products whilst complying with government guidelines surrounding Covid-19.

-Genuine Jersey had to cancel its first scheduled market of the year, Simply Spring, due to Covid-19 but with restrictions being eased, the association is now able to put on a market which will have plenty of signage around health and safety, as well as hand sanitiser made by one of Genuine Jersey’s members, Manomara.
+Genuine Jersey had to cancel its first scheduled market of the year, Simply Spring, due to Covid-19 but with restrictions being eased, the association is now able to put on a market that will have plenty of signage around health and safety, as well as hand sanitiser made by one of Genuine Jersey’s members, Manomara.

 The Genuine Jersey markets are a good opportunity for islanders to see the work of various home-grown talent on the island.
 There will be 10 stalls at the market in St Aubin to enable plenty of space between stalls and customers.
 It will feature textile work, pottery, sculptures, photography and jewellery.
 Leyton Hunnisett of the Jersey Fisherman’s Association, which is the newest member of Genuine Jersey, will also be at the market selling his catch outside the Parish Hall.